Six Common Network Blind Spots (And How to Avoid Them)

 Visibility is one of the most critical aspects of managing and monitoring networks.
 If there’s a portion of your network that you can’t observe, there’s no way your network team can paint an accurate picture of what’s happening in your systems.
 Blind spots, if left unchecked and unmanaged, can lead to devastating problems for your business, including lagging performance, shadow IT devices, and security breaches — all happening under your IT team’s nose.

-In an era where networks are becoming more complex, with Internet of Things devices and new versions of smartphones coming out all the time, blind spots can be a major hindrance on network performance.
+In an era where networks are becoming more complex, with Internet of Things devices and new versions of smartphones coming out all the time, blind spots can be a major hindrance to network performance.
 How can you identify these blind spots and remove them from your infrastructure?
-A recent eBook by Auvik Networks, Are Network Blind Spots Endangering Your Business?, covers six common network blind spots and how you can avoid creating them — or remove them if you already have.
+A recent eBook by Auvik Networks, Are Network Blind Spots Endangering Your Business?, covers six common network blind spots and how you can avoid creating them — or remove them if you already have them.

 Why Are Network Blind Spots Harmful?

-Network blind spots can cause a number of detrimental effects for your business, from minor performance problems to security hazards.
+Network blind spots can cause a number of detrimental effects on your business, from minor performance problems to security hazards.
 Auvik lists several issues that can arise from network blind spots, including:

 - Outages and downtime.
 You may fail to spot a critical issue that can severely cripple a portion of your network (or knock it out completely) simply because it originates from an area of the network that you can’t monitor.
 This, inevitably, leads to outages and downtime — and consequently, angry employees and/or customers.